Linear equations and inequalities, exponents and logarithms, matrices and determinants, linear programming. Applications.

 Recommended preparation: MATH 1010 or the equivalent.

-A calculator is allowed and recommended for exams (Graphing calculator models TI-89 and above are not permitted).
+A calculator is allowed and recommended for quizzes and exams (Graphing calculator models TI-89 and above are not permitted).
 At a minimum, your calculator should be able to perform the standard scientific calculator operations (for example, factorials, combinations, powers, etc).
 Sharing of calculators will not be permitted for exams, so make sure to bring your own.
 You may not use a tablet, phone, or computer as a calculator.
-Using a prohibited device on an exam may result in your exam receiving a grade of 0.
+Using these devices on an exam may result in your exam receiving a grade of 0.

 The final exam will be scheduled by the Registrar at some point during the semester.